This post may contain affiliate links. Please read my affiliate policy.

 Notes

-• Use at least 1 frozen fruit for a refreshingly cold smoothie
+• Use at least one frozen fruit for a refreshingly cold smoothie

 • Use coconut water instead of regular water for an electrolyte boost

-• Note that this recipe uses less water than normal smoothies because the orange acts like fruit AND liquid.
+• This recipe uses less water than my other smoothie recipes because the orange acts like fruit AND liquid.
 If your orange is extra watery, don’t be afraid to lessen the amount of water to start.

-• Feel free to swap spinach with any leafy green you have on hand (kale works great in this recipe too!)
+• Feel free to swap spinach with other leafy green vegetables you have on hand (kale works great in this recipe too!)

 Nutrition